bingmann/malloc_count/README.md

 lower levels, and the regular `malloc()` is used for heap allocation.

-Of course, `malloc_count` can also be used with C++ programs and maybe even script languages, because the `new` operator and script interpreter allocations all are based on `malloc`.
+Of course, `malloc_count` can also be used with C++ programs and maybe even script languages like Python and Perl, because the `new` operator and most script interpreters allocations all are based on `malloc`.

 The tools are usable under Linux and probably also with Cygwin and MinGW, as they too support the standard Linux dynamic link loading mechanisms.